Allie X: 2006–2012: Career beginnings

 Following the cancellation of The Hard Way, Hughes developed her synth-pop and electronic inspired band, ALX, in late 2011.
-The group released their debut and only single, "I Will Love You More" in March 2012 and had their final known live performance at the Hillside Festival in July, where they performed seven unreleased original songs and one cover.
+The group released their debut and only single, "I Will Love You More" in March 2012, although a variety of other songs were performed during live shows.
+ALX had their final known performance at the Hillside Festival in July, where they performed seven unreleased original songs and one cover.

 Her acting credits during this time include Canadian movies and television programmes, including The Boys in the Photograph, King, Being Erica, and Instant Star; her music was featured in Rookie Blue, Saving Hope, and Love Me.

 2013–2015: CollXtion I

-In July 2013, Hughes moved to Los Angeles to pursue a full-time career as a songwriter; despite this, she didn't stop working on her solo material.
-She hadn't been satisfied with her sound and spent time learning about sound design and production.
+In March 2013, Hughes was one of four musicians to receive the Canadian Film Centre Slaight Music Residency Showcase.
+In July 2013, Hughes moved to Los Angeles to pursue a full-time career as a songwriter; despite this, she did not stop working on her solo material.
+She had not been satisfied with her sound and spent time learning about sound design and production.
 She adopted the stage name Allie X and began working with producers Cirkut and Billboard, whom she had met during her time in Los Angeles.
+Hughes eventually signed a publishing deal and moved into a house "[this company] was renting" where she "wrote song after song," fearing they would "send" her back.
+During this period, Hughes wrote the song "Bitch."

 In early 2014, Hughes released her debut single under the Allie X name, titled "Catch".
-Upon release, "Catch" received praise from multiple sources: DIY magazine's Jamie Milton said "Allie X stepped on the scene like a bottle of wine at a wedding – everyone wanted a piece of her," and Jamieson Cox from Time magazine said the track "shines with a level of polish and craft that's remarkable" and complemented Hughes's attention to detail.
-American singer-songwriter Katy Perry also praised the track on Twitter, calling it her "spring jam".
-"Catch" charted on the Canadian Hot 100, peaking at number 55 on the chart.
+Upon release, the single received praise from multiple sources including American singer-songwriter Katy Perry who called the track on Twitter, "spring jam."
+It charted on the Canadian Hot 100, peaking at number 55 on the chart.
 "Catch" went on to be re-released as an EP in November 2015, featuring additional tracks.

 Prior to the release of Hughes's debut extended play, CollXtion I, two singles, "Prime" and "Bitch", were put out by the singer on 18 March and 6 April 2014, respectively.
 CollXtion I was then released a year later, on 7 April 2015 in Canada, with the worldwide release being pushed back to 21 April.
-The EP was well received, with Edmonton Journals Julia LeConte calling it "a smartly written seven-song EP that offers up a smorgasboard of indelible hooks" and goes on to say Hughes's song-creating ability matches her "spectacular" voice.
-She held a small North American tour in 2015.
+The EP was well received and was promoted through a small North American tour in 2015.

 Besides working on solo music, in 2014 and 2015, Hughes also contributed to Australian singer Troye Sivan's album Blue Neighbourhood, co-writing seven tracks, including two of the album's three singles, "Talk Me Down" and "Youth".
 She also supported Troye Sivan on his 2016 tour's North American leg.

-Hughes was one of four musicians to receive the Canadian Film Centre Slaight Music Residency Showcase in 2013.